jhpyle/docassemble/_docs/interviews.md

 * [Reserved Names] - Lists the variable names you aren't allowed to use because they would conflict with the functionality of **docassemble** and [Python].
+* [Special Variables] - Describes variables that have special properties
 * [Errors] - Explains some common error messages and how to avoid them.

 # How you run a **docassemble** interview